Varese: Climate

 Varese's winters are not significantly affected by the proximity of Lago Maggiore and the minor lakes surrounding it.
 In late autumn and winter, temperatures frequently fall below zero Celsius, even if just by a few degrees.
 This differentiates it from areas south of the city.
 As in other cities in the foothills of Lombardy, fog is an infrequent phenomenon.
 Varese is on average cooler than other cities of the Lombard Prealps, especially in winter.
 Varese is one of the rainiest cities in Italy, with an annual precipitation average of more than 1500 mm.
 Since the 1980s, snow has fallen less frequently, with the annual average going from 69 cm in 1967–1987 to 33 cm in 1988–2017.

 Demographics

-Varese city, like the province, has a very high immigrant population owing to both its economy (many multinational companies and the EU's Joint Research Centre in nearby Ispra) and its location (proximity to Milan makes it an ideal place for the latter city's workers).
+The city of Varese, like the province, has a very high immigrant population owing to both its economy (many multinational companies and the EU's Joint Research Centre in nearby Ispra) and its location (proximity to Milan makes it an ideal place for the latter city's workers).